ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

       Type some significant string here, like `Prometheus Homelab Cloud server`.

     - In the `Connection` section, `Prometheus server URL`\
       Specify the internal absolute FQDN of your Prometheus service with the port concatenated after it.
-For this guide, the valid URL will be:
+For this guide, the valid URL is:

       ~~~http
       http://server-prometheus.monitoring.svc.homelab.cluster.:9090